cactuzhead/Advanced-Progress-Bars/docs/tasks.md

 As you can see in the image below, the tag will be displayed as a badge to the left of your `Title`.
 ![Tasks](/assets/Obsidian Advanced Progress Bars - Tasks.png)

+{: .note }
-> Note: If there is at least one matching tag in your tasks, APB will automatically find them, and change your `Value/Total` in the code block.
+If there is at least one matching tag in your tasks, APB will automatically find them, and change your `Value/Total` in the code block.
 You do not need to manually edit the code block once setup.

 So the previous code block example above, will now automatically be changed to somthing like this:-
 ````